702Padmin/Flyertap-Distributor/README.md

 - SQLite

 ## Project Scope
-This Project consists of 2 Apps
+This Project consists of 2 Applications

-### Flyertap Distributor Mobile App
+### 1.)
+Flyertap Distributor Mobile App
 This App currently works as a simple Running Tracker.
 Users download the app and they can track their runs which saves them as "activities" on their phone.
 (This Github repository is for the Mobile App)

 Built with: